- Bitwig vs Ableton: Which DAW is Best for Your Needs? - November 23, 2022

 If you are after a compact set of desktop speakers that have a good sound quality with really any kind of music you want to play, it is difficult to go wrong.
 There is a connection for a subwoofer if you really want to enhance the audio.

 The A2+ speakers have a number of connection ports to extend the overall functionality.
-This includes AUX, dual analog input, USB, RCA input, and Subwoofer output.
+This includes AUX, dual analog audio input, USB, RCA input, and Subwoofer output.
 The USB connectivity is particularly welcome as many speakers often just have a USB port for charging.
 With the A2+ speakers, you can play music from a USB device.

 The 3-year warranty with these speakers is another plus point.
 It gives a good level of coverage and is a bit more than you often get with similar products.